 - Use plastic or carpet runners on slippery floors

-- Wear low-heeled shoes that provide good support
+- Wear low-heeled shoes that provide good support with leather soles.

 - Be sure carpets and area rugs have skid-proof backs or are tacked to the floor

 - Be sure stairs are well lit with amber lights and have rails on both sides